title

 Agger Mousehold Heath - north of Gurney Road

 I just had to head to Mousehold and look for surviving remains.
-This is looking north to Mousehold Lane towards the retail park.
+This is looking north to Mousehold Lane towards the retail park (Homebase).
 The agger is subtle but definite covered in ivy.
 If it had been easy to spot it would have been long ago.
+This perhaps is the best surviving section with access in Mousehold Heath.

 Image DR